Euronext and Italy's CDP confirm talks to bid for Borsa Italiana

 Data provider Refinitiv is 45% owned by Thomson Reuters TRI.TOTRI.N, which is the parent company of Reuters News.

-Pan-European exchange Euronext and CDP will face competition from Switzerland's Six and Deutsche Boerse DB1Gn.DE, which are both planning their own bids for Borsa Italiana, three sources familiar with the matter told Reuters.
+Pan-European exchange Euronext and CDP will face competition from Deutsche Boerse DB1Gn.DE and Six, which was planning its own bid for Borsa Italiana, three sources familiar with the matter told Reuters.

-The three bids are expected to land on Friday, meeting an initial deadline set by LSE, a fourth source said.
+The three bids were all expected to land on Friday, meeting an initial deadline set by LSE, a fourth source said.

 The LSE has already received separate bids for Borsa’s bond trading platform MTS and will need to decide whether it wants to break up Borsa or opt for an outright sale, this source said.